Key aspects of the project

 This page outlines the scope of the project and what it will deliver to Dornie Village.

-The Key Aspects of the project are: 1.
-Installation of a pontoon; 2.
-Installation of a bridge system to the pontoon; 3.
-Installation of 15 moorings; 4.
-Purchasing of a workboat to enable maintenance of the moorings & pontoons; 5.
-Provision of shore facilities (toilet, showers, laundry); 6.
-Enhancement to parking within the village.
+The Key Aspects of the project are: Installation of a pontoon and bridge system to the pontoon in loch Long; Installation of moorings: 8-10 in Totaig Bay and 3 in Loch Long; Purchase of a workboat to enable maintenance of the moorings & pontoons.

 Should you have any questions at all about any aspect of the project, please contact us via the Get Involved / Contact page.